hassanjkhan/Filest/README.md

 <a name="c"></a>

-# 3.Starting A New Business
+# 3. Starting A New Business

 ### Here you can see that you must start a business or join one to begin using the app!
 You can also see in real time the business code being generated and saved in firebase.